flowsn4ke/frmx/website/docs/api/usefldx.md

 ---
-id: usefrmx
+id: usefldx
-title: useFrmX Hook
+title: useFldX Hook
 sidebar_position: 7
 ---

-# useFldX Hook

 The `useFldX` hook must be consumed inside a `<FrmX/>` provider, as it uses its context.
 It allows you to handle more complex situations while still managing state for you.
 The initial value will be the one you provided in the `initialValues` object passed to `<FrmX/>` .